 Then two young man climbed up onto the information booth under the big clock and tried to move the hands.
 Instantly a mob of police stomped into the hall, boots and shoes making a counter-din.
 Without warning.

-“It was the most extraordinary display of unprovoked police brutality I’ve seen outside of Mississippi,’ Alan Levine, staff counsel for the New York Civil Liberties Union, said at a press conference that Saturday.
+“It was the most extraordinary display of unprovoked police brutality I’ve seen outside of Mississippi,” Alan Levine, staff counsel for the New York Civil Liberties Union, said at a press conference that Saturday.
 “The police reacted enthusiastically to the prospect of being unleashed,” Levine added.
-According to the March 28th edition of The Village Voice, he had seen people running a gauntlet of club-wielding cops who “spitting invective through clenched teeth” saying that “It was like a fire in a theatre.”
+According to the March 28th edition of The Village Voice, he had seen people running a gauntlet of club-wielding cops, “spitting invective through clenched teeth,” saying that “it was like a fire in a theatre.”

 Among the wounded was Voice reporter Don McNeill, pushed into a glass door by police despite press credentials pinned to his jacket.
 Five stitches.
 He was not the only member of the press assaulted by the police.

-My feet propelled me into a cluster of thirty or forty people who’d somehow broken free of the main crowd.
+My feet propelled me into a cluster of 30 or 40 people who’d somehow broken free of the main crowd.
 I was running breathlessly to keep pace with them.
-We rushed to an exit emptying out into Lexington Avenue.
-Where no police waited.
+We rushed to an exit emptying out into Lexington Avenue, where no police waited.
 We escapees dispersed, stunned, into the night air.

 The next day I wrote a letter to Mayor John Lindsay.